 Also, the commitment to a clean, clear sound is impeccable to the last bit.
 In that sense, this unit utilizes dual Burr-Brown DAC chips plus the new 16-core XMOS chip to process all data and deliver nothing but the cleanest sound anywhere you are.

-Also, it is compatible with a multiplicity of formats, including Hi-Res audio.
-Speaking of compatibility, although it needs an adaptor, it is compatible with Android and iOS devices alike.
-Finally, the ESS ES9038Q2M DAC chip sounds as clear as effortless and natural.
+Finally, the ESS ES9038Q2M DAC chip sounds clear, effortless and natural.
 Every commute can turn into an epic trip with one of these between your phone and your headphones.

 If you want the best DAC to take with you everywhere, you should definitely check what these experts have to offer before choosing any brand.